link23-world/collabspace/README.md

 ## Contributing to this repository

-See our [contribution guidelines](/CONTRIBUTING.md) for details about how you can contribute to this repository.
+See our [contribution guidelines](/CONTRIBUTING.md) for details about how you can contribute to this repo.

 ## Contributors